harshareddy794/HACKTOBERFEST2020/C/README.md

-# Scripts and algorithms written in C
+# Selection sort in C
-- Create a separate folder for each script
-- Happy October :)
+  The C implementation of the selection sort algorithm